 Baker believes a good agent should have integrity, a positive attitude, and attention to detail.
 Above all, an agent should like working with people.
 That's Baker’s favorite thing about being an insurance agent: talking with her clients about products and services they wouldn’t have known about otherwise.

 She recalls one such instance, working with a young client going through several life changes.
 He was newly married and changing careers.
 As they worked together to set up his plan, Baker explained his options and helped him make the best decision for his family.
 This is not unusual, she says.
 She often finds that clients are having conversations with her about insurance for the first time.
-No one else in their lives have talked to them about protecting their families with insurance.
+No one else in their lives has talked to them about protecting their families with insurance.

 The Benefits of NAIFA Membership